 Livia Dove Gray King Upholstered Headboard

 Dumont Cherry 3 Pc Queen Low Poster Bed

 A simple frame to support your mattress is really all you need for a decent night's sleep.
 However, for added style and comfort, you may want to consider other options.

 While searching for the ideal bed, keep an eye on price.
 Beds that come with a headboard or footboard typically cost more than those without.
 Alternatively, you can buy a basic foundation without these extras and add on a headboard separately.
 Matching styles and taking care of installation falls to the buyer, but the price tag is usually lower.

 Is a Headboard Useful?

-Headboards add a stylish, decorative touch that complements the rests of a bedroom suite.
+Headboards add a stylish, decorative touch that complements the rest of a bedroom suite.
 In addition, these pieces have practical uses.
 Headboards keep pillows from falling between the bed and the wall, and some models provide built-in shelves for keeping novels, phones and chargers nearby.

 Is a Bed or a Headboard Best for You?

 A new bed is an investment, so choosing the configuration you want is important.
-If the polished look of a matching bedroom suite is what you crave, buy a bed with attached headboard.
+If the polished look of a matching bedroom suite is what you crave, buy a bed with an attached headboard.
 For style on a budget, purchasing a bed frame and headboard separately is the perfect solution.
 In the end, prioritizing comfort and cost is sure to lead you in the right direction.